 - When you don't agree with the amount of time that the plan needs to make an authorization decision

 - Whether care or treatment is appropriate

 - Access to care

-- Quality of care
+- · Quality of care

 - Staff attitude

 - Rudeness

 - Any other kind of problem you may have had with your health care service

-You, your provider or any authorized representative can file a grievance either over the phone or in writing.
+You can file a grievance either over the phone or in writing.
 To file by phone, call Member Services at (888) 483-0760.
 To file a grievance in writing, please send your letter to:

-Molina Healthcare of Utah Appeals and Grievances 7050 S. Union Park Center #200 Midvale, UT 84047
+Molina Healthcare of Utah Appeals & Grievances 7050 S. Union Park Center #200 Midvale, UT 84047